ethereum/EIPs/assets/eip-3475/Metadata.md

 # Metadata  standards

-This documentation consist of various JSON schemas (examples or standards) that can be referenced by the reader of this EIP for implementing EIP-3475 bonds storage.
+This documentation consists of various JSON schemas (examples or standards) that can be referenced by the reader of this EIP for implementing EIP-3475 bonds storage.

 ## 1. Description metadata: